 What to Do If You are Injured at a Haunted House

-Most professionally run Halloween attractions, whether they’re haunted houses or commercial pumpkin patchs, will carry liability insurance.
-When you are injured, you can file a claim for your injuries against thier insurance policy, but for your best chance of proving your claim, you should follow these steps after an injury:
+Most professionally run Halloween attractions, whether they’re haunted houses or commercial pumpkin patches, will carry liability insurance.
+When you are injured, you can file a claim for your injuries against their insurance policy, but for your best chance of proving your claim, you should follow these steps after an injury:

 1. Take pictures of the accident scene, including the hazards that caused your injury.

 2. Speak to any witnesses and get their contact information.

 3. Speak to the manager of the venue and file an incident report.

 4. Seek medical attention and inform the medical staff how you received the injury.

 5. Get in touch with a personal injury attorney at Parrish DeVaughn Injury Lawyers to discuss your potential claim.

 Making Your Home Safe for Trick-or-Treaters

 The responsibility of a property owner to make their property safe for visitors goes not just for haunted house operators, but also for regular homeowners.
 If you’re expecting visitors on Halloween, including trick-or-treaters, and a child or guest is injured on your property, you may be held liable for their injuries.
 You’ll reduce these risks by being aware of how premises liability and Halloween hosts are connected.

 Here’s how to protect yourself and others by making your property safe for trick-or-treaters this year.